exposit/katamoiran/_posts/2016-10-23-secrets-and-triggers.md

 ---

 I wanted to highlight one of my favorite parts of Pythia today!
 The <a href="https://github.com/exposit/pythia-oracle/blob/master/HELP.md#secrets--triggers">"Secrets & Triggers"</a> panel in the Oracle Stack.

+Essentially, it's a way to inject a bit of the suspense and action that occur when a GM calls for a Perception or similar check, and to add more random events, into a GM-less game.
+Well, technically Pythia is kind of filling that role, but you know what I mean.

 <!--more-->